texadactyl/diyca/README.md

 This git project constitutes a Do-It-Yourself Certificate Authority (diyca), suitable for unit testing (developer testing) just prior to entering integration system testing with a wider audience: more developers, end-users, and/or auditors.
 A web server approach is used in obtaining an X.509 certificate signed by this unit testing CA, based on a Certificate Signing Request (CSR) provided by the user, employing a web browser (Firefox, Safari, etc.).

-The inspiration of this project is the myriad of Internet of Things (IoT) projects that are often (not always) falling into one of the following categories of undesirable patterns:
+The inspiration of this project is the myriad of Internet of Things (IoT) projects that might be falling into one of the following categories of undesirable patterns:

 * No data security at all: (1) no authentication of the endpoints, (2) no message integrity checking, and (3) data is transmitted over the network in cleartext.
 * Partners are using weak cryptography (E.g. RC4 or Single-DES) and there is no secure methodology of installing or managing the secret keys.
 E.g. coding the secret keys as program constants.